EmirAlpKocak/ApplicationBlocker/README.md

 Programming Language: Version 1.0 and 1.1: C# 1.2, 1.3, 1.4: VB.NET, 1.5 and later: C#

+UI of the version 1.7.0 and later is based on MetroFramework.

 Setup File: Microsoft Visual Studio Installer Extension